mortonfox/munztools/README.md

 * capture\_types: Report on player's captures by type and category.
 * deploy\_types: Report on player's deploys by type and category.
 * munz\_info: Retrieve detailed information on a specific Munzee.
+* munz\_addr: Reverse-geocode the coordinates of a Munzee to get its street address.

 ## Setup

+### General Setup

 Run ``bundle install`` to set up the required gems.